forestgrape/coronavirus/index.md

 <p id='protection-measures'></p>

 ## Protection Measures
-The following relies on the assumption that the main transmission of Sars-CoV-2 is airborne (either aerosol or dry form transmission), which is not yet confirmed, even though there is evidence as described in [Proposal of a Dry Form Transmission Model](#transmission-models).
-As described in the final section of the proposal [Metaphor and Measures](#metaphor-and-measures), dry form transmission can be thought smoke like and aerosol/droplet is similar to avoiding somebody's reek of alcohol.
-For the first non-smokers protections are a guideline.
-For the latter distancing works well.
+The following relies on the assumption that the main transmission of Sars-CoV-2 is airborne (either aerosol or dry form transmission).
+This is not yet confirmed, even though there is evidence as described in [Proposal of a Dry Form Transmission Model](#transmission-models).
+The transmissions can be thought [smoke like](#metaphor-and-measures) or like the reek of alcohol like.
+For the first non-smokers protections work, for the latter distancing.

 ### support the immune protection
 Completely avoiding Sars-CoV-2 can be as hard as avoiding dust and smoke.
 This is hard.
 Even in laboratory settings [Wurtz, Raoult et al](#raoult), [Artika and Ma'roef](#artika), it is difficult to completely avoiding virus infections and  Sars-CoV-1/2 especially.
-There were cases of infection in labs with Sars-CoV-1 [Orellana et al](#orellana), [Lim et al](#lim) and recommendations for autopsies of Covid-19 fatalities are very strict [Finegan et al](#finegan).
+There have been several cases of infections in labs with Sars-CoV-1 [Orellana et al](#orellana), [Lim et al](#lim) and recommendations for autopsies of Covid-19 fatalities are very strict [Finegan et al](#finegan).
 Out of labs, once the virus is widespread, avoiding coming in touch with Sars-CoV-2 is nearly impossible.
 Therefore the most important protection available is a good immune system.
-Vaccines - if once available - just can prepare the immune system and not replace it.
-So main focus should be to support the overall immune protection of humanity.
-In tropical regions where Sars-CoV-2 spreads less but there are many other infectious diseases these should be the main focus by a large margin.
+Vaccines - if once available - just prepare the immune system and do not replace it.
+So the long-term focus should be to support the overall health of humanity.
+In tropical regions where Sars-CoV-2 spreads less but there are many more infectious diseases, this should be the main focus by a large margin.
 [in work]
 Proposals to increase the immune system:
 * providing settings that support good health
     - allow people out to the fresh air
-    - enviromental protection and clean air
+    - enviromental protection including clean air
 * lessen stress
     - affordable life including basic health care
     - less pressure in workplaces